 The Civic Square overlay provides an area for the "downtown" of Goodyear.
 Integrated mixed uses are highly encouraged in this area.
 This includes residential and commercial uses that offer more urban densities and intensities.

 Civic Square Development Standards:

-An appropriate balance of commercial and employment uses with integrated higher density residential uses are encouraged at Civic Square.
+An appropriate balance of employment uses and integrated higher density residential uses are encouraged at Civic Square.